Maxton’s stormwater system repaired after hurricane damage

 We then completed a hydrologic and hydraulic (H&H) analysis to assess the performance of the conveyance system in its pre-disaster state and used the analysis to recommend mitigation, such as widening a drainage ditch to provide more capacity and armoring roadway embankments to increase protection from higher frequency storms.

-Conceptual plans illustrating the proposed improvements were prepared, along with the H&H analysis report and scope of work revision request, which were approved by FEMA.
-WithersRavenel prepared Final Plans of the proposed repairs and improvements along with a Project Manual.
-Permits obtained for completion included environmental permitting through the U.S. Army Corps of Engineers (USACE) and the North Carolina Department of Environmental Quality (NCDEQ).
+WithersRavenel prepared conceptual plans illustrating the proposed improvements.
+The team also prepared the H&H analysis report and scope of work revision request, which were approved by FEMA.
+Additionally, WithersRavenel prepared Final Plans of the proposed repairs and improvements along with a Project Manual.

 WithersRavenel assisted the Town with bidding on the project and provided construction administration and observation tasks.
 Our firm also assisted the Town by reviewing payment applications and change order requests submitted by the contractor.